evancz/guide.elm-lang.org/book/types/custom_types.md

 type Bool = True | False
 ```

 It has two variants. `True` and `False`.
-Neither has assiated data.
+Neither has associated data.

 Another common one is the [`Maybe`][Maybe] type: